Patsy Kelly

-Patsy Kelly (born Sarah Veronica Rose Kelly; January 12, 1910 – September 24, 1981) was an American actress.
-She is known for her role as the brash, wisecracking sidekick to Thelma Todd in a series of short comedy films produced by Hal Roach in the 1930s.
-Kelly's career continued after Todd's death in 1935 in similar roles.
+Patsy Kelly (born Bridget Sarah Veronica Rose Kelly; January 12, 1910 – September 24, 1981) was an American actress.
+She is known for her role as the brash, wisecracking sidekick to Thelma Todd in a series of comedy shorts produced by Hal Roach in the 1930s.
+Kelly continued to appear in similar roles after Todd's death in 1935.

 After her film career declined in the mid-1940s, Kelly returned to New York, where she worked in radio and summer stock.
 She also became a lifelong friend and personal assistant of Tallulah Bankhead.
-Kelly returned to the screen after 17 years with guest spots on television and in film roles.
+Kelly returned to the screen after 17 years with guest spots on television and sporadic film roles.

-In 1971, Kelly returned to the stage in the revival of No, No, Nanette, for which she won a Tony Award.
-She continued appearing in film and television roles until she suffered a stroke in January 1980 that limited her ability to speak.
+Kelly returned to the stage in the 1971 revival of No, No, Nanette, for which she won a Tony Award.

 Early life and early career

 Youth and formative years

-Kelly was born Sarah Veronica Rose Kelly in Brooklyn, New York to Irish immigrant parents John and Delia Kelly.
-Her father John was a police officer who left Ballinrobe, County Mayo, Ireland around 1900 to escape persecution.
+Kelly was born Bridget Sarah Veronica Rose Kelly in Brooklyn, New York to Irish immigrant parents John and Delia Kelly.
+Her father was a police officer who left Ballinrobe, County Mayo, Ireland around 1900 to escape persecution.
 He died in 1942.
 Her mother Delia died in 1930.
 She was the youngest of five children, only two of whom were born in America.
 She acquired the nickname "Patsy" by being the butt of her family's gentle teasing and becoming the "fall guy" for many of their shenanigans.
 "I was always spinning and tripping about the house, usually over chairs."
 She was originally inspired to become a firefighter decades before the field would open to the first FDNY woman in 1982, but her mother enrolled her in a dancing school to keep her off the streets of Manhattan.
-In 1922 she began her entertainment career in vaudeville as a dancer at the age of 12.
+Her New York entertainment debut came as a member of a vaudeville chorus at age 12.
 Learning how to tap dance at Jack Blue's School of Rhythm and Tap, she befriended future talent and fellow hoofer Ruby Keeler.
 She had had more than her share of scrapes when she was young.
 She fell from a fire escape when she was seven, was struck by an automobile when she was eight, and was involved in no less than five accidents in one week at the age of nine.
 It was at this point her parents decided to send her to dancing school, where she broke her ankle at the end of her first week.
 She first attended St. Paul's Cathedral School, then Professional Children's School with Keeler.